Make Online Security Easier with Ninety

 Who would have guessed that Facebook would be helpful for something beyond keeping tabs on folks you haven't talked to since high school?

 Utilizing social accounts, such as Facebook or Google, to log into non-social accounts kills a few birds with one stone.
 Suppose we set up these accounts with strong passwords.
-In that case, you're able to continue utilizing it instead of being forced to create a new one.
+In that case, you can continue utilizing it instead of being forced to create a new one.
 As mentioned above, they also act as a secondary form of MFA.

-Like any new habit, we need to clear an initial hurdle and get started.
+Like any new habit, we must clear an initial hurdle and start.
 Once that's over with, life gets back to smooth sailing.
-For MFA and social sign-in, the initial hurdle is simply activating the feature.
+The initial hurdle for MFA and social sign-in is simply activating the feature.
 For information on how to do that within Ninety, this article should help.

-Of course, flossing is another hurdle altogether, but I'm working on it.
+Of course, flossing is another hurdle altogether, but we're working on it.